OpenSourceEconomics/respy/doc/source/numerical_methods.rst

 Integrals are approximated by Monte Carlo integration and occur in two different places:

 * The solution of the model requires the evaluation of :math:`E\max`.
 This integral is approximated using the number of random draws specified in the *SOLUTION* section of the initialization file.
-The same random draws are used for each of these integrals.
+The same random draws are used for all integrals within the same period.

 * The estimation of the model requires the simulation of the choice probabilities to evaluate the sample likelihood.
 This integral is approximated using the number of random draws specified in the *ESTIMATION* section of the initialization file.
-The same random draws are used for each of these integrals.
+The same random draws are used for all integrals within the same period.

 Optimization
 """"""""""""